 Here is the trip we’re talking about:

 - 7 nights in Tokyo to explore the Japanese capital and its surroundings

 - 7 nights in Kyoto to explore this beautiful city and the incredible Kansai region

 - live and eat as Japanese people, view stunning landscapes, explore a lot of excellent spots

 Airline tickets: $600

-No need to spend hours on searching, Liligo does it for you.
+No need to spend hours on searching, Skyscanner does it for you.
 This meta-engine compares more than 250 websites and offers at any time the best deals on airline tickets to Japan.
 Avoiding the summer period, saturdays and some holidays (including Christmas season), direct flights to Tokyo can be found from $750.
 With stopovers, it is not uncommon to find prices from $600 or even less, with a stopover, depending on the airline.
-On my Facebook and Twitter accounts, I regularly post promotions and special offers.
+On our Facebook and Twitter accounts, we regularly post promotions and special offers.

 There’s no way you’re staying in a hotel room during your two weeks in Japan, and with this budget you won’t easily find nice ryokans.
 Let’s focus on house rental, ideal with friends or families with children.
 This provides unmatched freedom and privacy in a warm and vast environment.

 - Tokyo Ikebukuro house: $230 / night for four people or $402 per week per person

 - Kyoto Kurodani house: $142 / night for four people or $248 per week per person